dirhamgithub/dirham-repo/Readme.md

 it makes coding simple and fun

 #Git Branching
-master branch is the default and to see which branch you are use: git branch
+#master branch is the default and to see which branch you are use:
+->git branch
+---
+To create new branch use:
+->git checkout -b branch_name
+---
+To switch between branches use: git checkout branch_name